Persistent Current of SU(N) Fermions

 At mesoscopic size, the properties discussed above are displayed as specific traits~\cite{imry2002intro}.
+We refer as mesoscopic effects as those ones arising on length scales that are comparable with the particles’ coherence length.
 In this regime, even though the application of the magnetic flux does not change the nature of the possible excitations, we shall see that the latter may be indeed promoted to ground states.
 Our diagnostic tool is the persistent current, providing access to the particles' phase coherence~\cite{gefen1984quantum, shastry1990twisted}.
 At zero temperature, the persistent current of the system is given by $I(\phi ) = -\frac{\partial E_{0}}{\partial\phi}$ where $E_0$ is the ground state energy.
 The persistent current is of mesoscopic nature in that it corresponds to $1/L$ corrections of the ground state energy~\cite{gefen1984quantum}. \\

 For a quantum system in a ring, the angular momentum is quantized~(see \cite{moulder2012quantized,Wright2013} for recent experiments).
-Accordingly, $I(\phi )$ displays a characteristic sawtooth behaviour, with a periodicity that Leggett proved to be fixed by the effective flux quantum $\phi_{0}$ of the system~\cite{byers1961theoretical,onsager1961magnetic,nanoelectronics1991dk}.
+Accordingly, $I(\phi )$ displays a characteristic sawtooth behaviour, with a periodicity that Leggett proved to be fixed by the effective flux quantum $\phi_{0}$ of the system~\cite{byers1961theoretical,onsager1961magnetic,Leggett1991}.
 Furthermore, the persistent current is parity dependent: for systems with even (odd) number of spinless particles, the energy is decreased (increased) by the application of the external flux; therefore, the persistent current displays a paramagnetic (diamagnetic) behaviour.
 Leggett predictions are independent of disorder.
 In particular, the periodicity of the persistent current reflects the structure of the ground-state.
 For example in the case of a BCS ground-state, the period of the persistent current is halved due to the formation of Cooper pairs~\cite{byers1961theoretical,pecci2021probing}.